HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 While LCP is the bottleneck for most sites to be assessed as having good CWV overall, there's no doubt that the major improvements to mobile CLS this year have had a positive effect on the CWV pass rates.

 What happened to improve mobile CLS by such a significant margin?
-One likely explanation is Chrome's new and improved [back/forward cache](https://web.dev/bfcache/) (bfcache), which was released in version 96 in mid-November 2021.
+One likely explanation is Chrome's new and improved <a hreflang="en" href="https://web.dev/bfcache/">back/forward cache</a> (bfcache), which was released in version 96 in mid-November 2021.
 This change enabled eligible pages to be pristinely restored from memory during back and forward navigations, rather than having to "start over" by fetching resources from the HTTP cache—or worse, over the network—and reconstructing the page.

 TODO: insert figure